-Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To elect two directors of the Company nominated by the Company's Board and named in this proxy statement who will serve for three years or until his successor is elected and qualified.
-Affirmative vote of the holders of a plurality of the shares of stock outstanding and entitled to vote thereon at the Annual Meeting.
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To elect two directors of the Company nominated by the Company's Board and named in this proxy statement who will serve for three years or until his successor is elected and qualify.
+Affirmative vote of a plurality of the votes cast at the Annual Meeting.
 No Because directors are elected by a plurality of the votes, an abstention will have no effect on the outcome of the vote.
 Proposal 2 - To approve a proposal to authorize the Company, with the approval of the Board, to sell or otherwise issue up to 25% of the Company's outstanding common stock at an offering price that is below the Company's then current NAV per share.
 Pursuant to the Investment Company Act of 1940 (the "1940 Act"), approval of this proposal requires the affirmative vote of: (i) a "majority of the outstanding shares of common stock" of the Company; and (ii) a "majority of the outstanding shares of common stock" of the Company which are not held by affiliated persons of the Company, which includes our directors, officers, employees and 5% stockholders.
-For purposes of this proposal, the 1940 Act defines "a majority of the outstanding shares common stock" as: (A) 67% or more of the shares of common stock present at the Annual Meeting if the holders of more than 50% of the outstanding shares of common stock of the Company are present or represented by proxy; or (B) 50% of the outstanding shares of common stock of the Company, whichever is the less.
-No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
-Affirmative vote of the holders of a majority of the votes cast at the Annual Meeting.
+For purposes of this proposal the 1940 Act No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal. proposal, the 1940 Act defines "a majority of the outstanding shares common stock" as: (A) 67% or more of the shares of common stock present at the Annual Meeting if the holders of more than 50% of the outstanding shares of common stock of the Company are present or represented by proxy; or (B) 50% of the outstanding shares of common stock of the Company, whichever is the less.

-Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 3 - To approve the adjournment of the Annual Meeting, if necessary or appropriate, to solicit additional proxies.
-Affirmative vote of the holders of a majority of the votes cast at the Annual Meeting.
-No Abstentions and broker non-votes, if any, will have no effect on the outcome of the vote.
+Proposal 3 - To approve the adjournment of the Annual Meeting, if necessary or appropriate, to solicit additional proxies.
+Vote Required Affirmative vote of a majority of the votes cast at the Annual Meeting.
+Broker Discretionary Voting Allowed

+No

+Effect of Abstentions and Broker Non-Votes

+Abstentions and broker non-votes, if any, will have no effect on the outcome of the vote.